Remember (Steve Angello song)

-"Remember" is a song recorded by Greek-Swedish DJ and music producer Steve Angello for his debut studio album, "Wild Youth".
-It features Australian electronic duo, The Presets.

-"Remember" was released as the album's third single on 1 November 2015.
-So far, the song has gained over 12 million streams on Spotify.
+"Remember" is a song recorded by Australian electronic duo The Presets and Greek-Swedish music producer Steve Angello for his debut studio album, Wild Youth.
+It was released as the album's third single on 1 November 2015 and has over 12 million streams on Spotify.

 Composition

 Kicking the song off is some clear, yet dark piano chords and vocals by Julian Hamilton of The Presets as the tempo slowly builds up.
 Soon after, a simple acoustic guitar riff comes into play, and the airy synth progressions and beat are introduced to the ear.
 Written and composed in the A sharp major key, "Remember" maintains a tempo of 128 beats per minute.

 Critical reception

-The song received positive reviews with Fum EDM stating, "he's (Steve Angello) been called the king of house music, and this new track might just convince you of that;" and Andy Hackbarth of We Rave You stating, "While this track might have the main stage festival appeal like some of his previous releases, it does far more to illustrate the craftmanship that Angello has as a producer."
-Hackbarth concluded, "Remember has us truly excited for what is to come on his album."
+The song received positive reviews with Fum EDM stating, "he's been called the king of house music, and this new track might just convince you of that;" and Andy Hackbarth of We Rave You stating: "While this track might have the main stage festival appeal like some of his previous releases, it does far more to illustrate the craftmanship that Angello has as a producer."
+He concluded: "'Remember' has us truly excited for what is to come on his album."
 Ryan Middleton of Music Times also gave a positive review about the song.
-He complemented the song's "good use of live instruments," and said that the song "doesn't come off as too poppy or cheesy."
-As a conclusion to the review, Middleton stated, "it could be the best track to emerge from his (Steve Angello) album yet."
+He complemented the song's "good use of live instruments" and said it "doesn't come off as too poppy or cheesy".
+He concluded "it could be the best track to emerge from his album yet".